What is the Full Form of SLR?

 - The central bank mandates commercial banks to maintain demand depositsDemand DepositsMoney deposited with a bank or financial institution that can be withdrawn without notice is known as a demand deposit.
 Due to the shorter lock-in time, it does not pay any interest or a nominal amount of interest. and liquid assetsLiquid AssetsLiquid Assets are the business assets that can be converted into cash within a short period, such as cash, marketable securities, and money market instruments.
 They are recorded on the asset side of the company's balance sheet. in the independent vault.

 - The ratio helps in establishing the monetary policy for the nation.

 - The central bank establishes this ratio between 40 percent for upper cap and 23 percent in a lower cap.

 - The SLR ratio helps in establishing and controlling the bank credit.
-The central bank would specifically modify the ratio when there is a marked change in the levels of inflation.
+The central bank would specifically modify the ratio when there is a marked change in inflation levels.

-- When there is a recession in the economy then the bank reduces the SLR ratio which in turn raises the bank credit.
+- When there is a recession in the economy, the bank reduces the SLR ratio, which raises the bank credit.

 Components of SLR

 The statutory ratio has two broad components, namely: –

 These are assets that can be liquidated within 1 to 2 days into cash.
 Such assets are normally composed of cash equivalents, gold, treasury billsTreasury BillsTreasury Bills or a T-Bill controls temporary liquidity fluctuations.
 The Central Bank is responsible for issuing the same on behalf of the government.
 It is given at its redemption price and a discounted rate and is repaid when it reaches maturity., government bonds, securities, and marketable securitiesMarketable SecuritiesMarketable securities are liquid assets that can be converted into cash quickly and are classified as current assets on a company's balance sheet.
 Commercial Paper, Treasury notes, and other money market instruments are included in it..